QDRhhhh/Learning/FDS_2022FallWinterTerm/proj_2/documents/Report.md

 >
 > We first analyze what the magnitude of this score implies.
 >
-> Assuming that each time we are searched, we let the values on the paths `+1`, i.e., the weights are all equal, it is easy to see that the value of each cell in the table is proportional to the number of matching paths where this point exists**<u></u>**.
+> Assuming that each time we are searched, we let the values on the paths `+1`, i.e., the weights are all equal, it is easy to see that the value of each cell in the table is proportional to the number of **<u>matching⁴</u>** paths where this point exists.
 Closer to home, for a feasible path of length greater than $CLL$, each of its consecutive subpaths of length greater than $CLL$ can be considered as a feasible path.
 (In fact, this step is also optimized in the previous step by "hysteresis" processing, which reduces the time complexity).
 In other words, there will be obvious mutations in the values, so obvious that you can distinguish at a glance which ones are matches and which ones are not.
 Of course, this conclusion is very uncritical, because we have some measures to make this mutation advantage less obvious, but the difficulty of defining this is equivalent to the difficulty of identifying it in the point set by visual means.
 So we do not consider this case.
 >
 > Then, we can set a threshold above which points are considered to be matchable, and below which they are considered to be mismatched.
 >